-Comrade Lau gives an outline of the situation in China.
-The Verailles Conference not only gave nothing to China but sanctioned the eizure by Japan of three Chinese Provinces.
-The Chinese masses nswered by boycotting Japanese goods and by increasing the strug-
+Comrade Lau gives an outline of the situation in China. sailles Conference not only gave nothing to China but sanctioned the seizure by Japan of three Chinese Provinces.
+The Chinese masses answered by boycotting Japanese goods and by increasing the strug-

-Socialist parties in China are winning more and more influence, nd publish in Shanghai a weekly which is widely distributed in China.
-This party supports an alliance with the Russian Soviet tepublic and appeals for a struggle against the Chinese and the vorld bourgeoisie.
+Socialist parties in China are winning more and more influence, and publish in Shanghai a weekly which is widely distributed in China.
+This party supports an alliance with the Russian Soviet Republic and appeals for a struggle against the Chinese and the world bourgeoisie.
 The industries of China are at a standstill.
-The proletariat is in a most deplorable condition, and in the villages he land is being seized by the rich.
-The system of administration in China is a dictatorship of a military bureaucracy, with complete haos and arbitrary methods in administration and finance.
+The proletariat is in a most deplorable condition, and in the villages the land is being seized by the rich.
+The system of administration in China is a dictatorship of a military bureaucracy, with complete chaos and arbitrary methods in administration and finance.